 What – Details about the Program: The STR Program serves as a six month professional development opportunity for undergraduate students and faculty/mentors interested in garnering communication and advocacy skills to leverage the impact of their undergraduate research experience by conveying their story to stakeholder groups such as funding agencies, association partners, elected officials, future employers, community, and beyond.
 The cost of the program is broken down below.
 This includes the required October in-person training, however travel and lodging are an additional expense.

-If you are interested in applying, the Office of Research can help you compile, organize, structure, and submit your applications materials.
-Let us know if you are considering POTH as a possibility.
+If you are interested in applying, the Office of Research can help you compile, organize, structure, and submit your application materials.
+Email UR@usu.edu if you are considering an application to STR.

 USU undergraduate Kirsten Barker was accepted to present his research at the 2020 Scholars Transforming through Research Program.
 She and her partner were chosen alongside one student from Dixie State to represent Utah at the event; Kirsten and Laurana shared their research poster entitled “Collaboration and the Environment: Music as a Model for Social Change”.
 Congratulations, Kirsten!

 USU undergraduate Laurana Wheeler Roderer was accepted to present his research at the 2020 Scholars Transforming through Research Program.
 She and her partner were chosen alongside one student from Dixie State to represent Utah at the event; Laurana and Kirsten shared their research poster entitled “Collaboration and the Environment: Music as a Model for Social Change”.
 Congratulations, Laurana!